czwsh98/Clap-clap/status_report.md

 (3) What are your goals for the next week?

 Implement the server, fill the server, implement the page.
 Essentially doing assignment 2 and 3 again.

+STATUS REPORT 2:

+(1) What was accomplished during the week?

+Built the server and linked it with spotify playlists according to weather and mood.
+Gathered data from form on the HTML page.
+Starting design on the CSS page.

+(2) What were the challenges and issues the team faced during the week?

+Server request is not always going through.

+(3) What are your goals for the next week?

+Fix the bug and finish of styling.